Clang-Clac HAROLD SCHELLINX Speelse geest

 With roots in experimental post-punk music and the anarchist squat and DIY culture with which, in the late 1970s and early 1980s, a new generation of musicians and artists sought to lay alternative foundations for a future that seemed to be gradually crumbling away; as co-initiator of ULTRA, about which he wrote, thirteen years ago, a fine book (in Dutch); through the anti-rockpop of the Amsterdam Amphibious mini-label; the formally strict serialism and its freer variants that he learned at Utrecht’s Institute of Sonology from Gottfried Michael Koenig and at Karlheinz Stockhausen’s summer courses in Kürten, Germany; pseudo-random soundings of the first generations of home computers; via intuitionist constructivism, proof theory, and the foundations of mathematics as a conceivable path to music as pure, soundless structure, Harold Schellinx became the architect of a still-unrestrainedly expanding edifice, a universe in its own, erected in the trenches alongside and at the margins of academia and official art & culture institutions, from a long series of little known, non-public works, extensively documented in a labyrinthine web of writings, on a handcoded website, online for over twenty-five years ( harsmedia.com ), on the American Medium, and in the extensive series of his ‘Hoofd Stukken’ in Gonzo (Circus) Magazine.

 For most of a lifetime, Schellinx continuously moved between here and elsewhere, and thus, all that time, was neither here nor there.
-His place NOW, post-post-ULTRA, as a musician, scientist, writer, and an artist, is that of a Babylonian alchemist, a Catweazle, who tirelessly continues to attempt the fusing of his babelian (in Borges’s sense) and sudokist extremes into one, perhaps wise, stone.
+His place NOW, post-post-ULTRA, as a musician, scientist, writer, and an artist, was that of a Babylonian alchemist, a Catweazle, who tirelessly continues to attempt the fusing of his babelian (in Borges’s sense) and sudokist extremes into one, perhaps wise, stone.

 The evening of June 21 at WORM, the longest of this year 2025, will be a resounding example.
+Free entrance.

 Players: